reallongnguyen/nestjs-vibe-coding/tasks/sprint-current-tasks.md

       - notification module for invitation alerts

   **Description**:
     Implement a system that allows existing users to invite friends to join the platform.
+User will share code via invitation URL.
 When new users sign up through an invitation, they should automatically follow the user who invited them.
 The system should include invitation generation, tracking, and notification components.

   **Context**:
     Feature Goal: Increase user acquisition through social invitations while strengthening connections